filecoin-project/filecoin-docs/basics/how-retrieval-works/basic-retrieval.md

 * `-f` is an optional flag that tells `go-car` where to read the input from.
 If omitted, it will read from `stdin`, as in our example above where we piped `lassie fetch -o -` output to `car extract`.
 * `/path/to/file/or/directory` is an optional path to a specific file or directory within the CAR.
 If omitted, it will attempt to extract the entire CAR.
 * `<OUTPUT_DIR>` is an optional argument that tells `go-car` where to write the output to.
-If omitted, it will write to the current directory.
+If omitted, it will be written to the current directory.

-If you supply `-`, as in the above example, it will attempt to extract the content directly to `stdout`.
+If you supply `-p`, as in the above example, it will attempt to extract the content directly to `stdout`.
 This will only work if we are extracting a single file.

-In the example above where we fetched a file named `lidar-data.tar`, the `>` operator was used to redirect the output of `car extract` to a named file,.
+In the example above, where we fetched a file named `lidar-data.tar`, the `>` operator was used to redirect the output of `car extract` to a named file.
 This is because the content we fetched was raw file data that did not have a name encoded.
 In this case, if we didn’t use `-` and `> filename`, `go-car` would write to a file named `unknown`.
-In this instance `go-car` was used to reconstitute the file from the raw blocks contained within Lassie’s CAR output.
+In this instance, `go-car` was used to reconstitute the file from the raw blocks contained within Lassie’s CAR output.

 `go-car` has other useful commands.
-The first is `car ls`, which can be used to list the contents of a CAR, The second is `car inspect`, which can be used to inspect the contents of the CAR, and optionally verify the integrity of a CAR.
+The first is `car ls`, which can be used to list the contents of a CAR.
+The second is `car inspect`, which can be used to inspect the contents of the CAR and optionally verify the integrity of a CAR.

 And there we have it!
 Downloading and managing data from Filecoin is super simple when you use Lassie and Go-car!

 #### Lassie HTTP daemon

 The Lassie HTTP daemon is an HTTP interface for retrieving IPLD data from IPFS and Filecoin peers.
-It fetches content from peers known to have it, and provides the resulting data in CAR format.
+It fetches content from peers known to have it and provides the resulting data in CAR format.

 ```shell
 GET /ipfs/{cid}[/path][?params]
 ```

 A `GET` query against a Lassie HTTP daemon allows retrieval from peers that have the content identified by the given root CID, streaming the DAG in the response in [CAR (v1)](https://ipld.io/specs/transport/car/carv1/) format.
 You can read more about the HTTP request and response to the daemon in [Lassie’s HTTP spec](https://github.com/filecoin-project/lassie/blob/main/docs/HTTP\_SPEC.md).
-Lassie’s HTTP interface can be a very powerful tool for web applications which require fetching data from Filecoin and IPFS.
+Lassie’s HTTP interface can be a very powerful tool for web applications that require fetching data from Filecoin and IPFS.

 #### Lassie’s CAR format

-Lassie only returns data in CAR format; specifically, [CARv1](https://ipld.io/specs/transport/car/carv1/) format.
+Lassie only returns data in CAR format, specifically, [CARv1](https://ipld.io/specs/transport/car/carv1/) format.
 [Lassie’s car spec](https://github.com/filecoin-project/lassie/blob/main/docs/CAR.md) describes the nature of the CAR data returned by Lassie and the various options available to the client for manipulating the output.